About the Review

-The F&M Alumni Arts Review is a printed publication, with a Web presence, which presents literary and visual works by Franklin & Marshall alumni.
-We invite you to browse through online flipbooks of previous issues and read the letter from Editor Sands Hall regarding the theme for Volume Four: EDGE.
+The F&M Alumni Arts Review is a printed publication, with a web presence, that presents literary and visual works by Franklin & Marshall alumni.
+We invite you to browse through online flipbooks of previous issues, read the letter from Editor Sands Hall regarding the theme for Volume Six: CONTACT, and learn more about how to submit your work, below.

 It’s an “arts” review for a reason: F&M is proud that as a College it continues the fine tradition of a classic liberal arts education.
 The word "arts" in this case does not just mean the fine arts, or the literary arts; rather, it refers to educational disciplines that are considered essential if one is to be an effective citizen of the world.
 These include the humanities, social sciences and natural sciences.